uwsbel/blenderPlugin/README.md

 Somewhere on euler, run:
     /path/to/blender-plugin/scripts/crender.py init

 This creates a RENDERMAN directory.
-Now put you data file, the .yaml file you exported from blender, and the custom_camera.rib file inside this directory.
+Now put the .yaml file you exported from blender, and the custom_camera.rib file inside this directory.
+Put all of your data files inside the RENDERMAN/job/data directory

 go into the RENDERMAN directory and run:
+    /path/to/blender-plugin/scripts/crender.py update
     /path/to/blender-plugin/scripts/crender.py render -m yourfile.yaml -r aqsis

 It will then render your file and place an out.0.tif file in the /job/images folder